V1Vav/View-image-with-keyboard/README.md

 Next/Previous with Z/X
 Quit with Esc

-Plan to load only 1 image when opening and load move when using next/pre for reducing starting time but too lazy (dont know how to do) to implement.
+Plan to load only 1 image when opening and load more when using next/pre for reducing starting time but too lazy (dont know how to do) to implement.